Last updated: 23 April, 2021 3:55 pm

 - What is the Shire doing in response to the situation?

 - What changes are being made to Shire of Esperance services and facilities?

-The Shire of Esperance is operating with COVID Safe Plans in place.
+From December 5 2020, the below Shire of Esperance facilities will be maintaining contact registers for WA Health Department.
 Physical distancing, good hygiene and the 2 square metre rule applies in all facilities.

-Further information and comments from the Shire President and CEO can be found here.
+Further information about the SafeWA app can be found here.